Visit Statler College

 1:00 - 3:00 — Department programs (each student will visit 2 departments)

-3:00 - 4:00 — Optional activities (Walking tour to Braxton Tower to see sample dorm room, walking tour through Evansdale Crossing and Student Rec Center, Q&A session with current engineering students, Apply to WVU with Ambassador assistance)
+3:00 - 4:00 — Optional activities (Walking tour to Braxton Tower and Lincoln Hall to see sample dorm room, walking tour through Evansdale Crossing and Student Rec Center, Q&A session with current engineering students, Ambassador assistance with Academic Deposit payment)

 Each department program will last approximately 45 minutes.
 The programs will showcase student work from each department including senior design projects, undergraduate research and student organizational activities.
 Some departmental demonstrations include computer aided design and manufacturing, alternative fuels vehicle, Solar Decathlon, concrete canoe competition, hand recognition device, lunabotics robot, nanotechnology, and much more.